Mu2e/Offline/TEveEventDisplay/README.md

 The Analyze function fills the DataCollections (a list of Mu2e Data Products are called Collections).
 The Filler is a Collection_Filler object where the DataCollection is filled.
 The Analyze function calls the the Frame's SetEvent function.
 In that function the various AddProduct (e.g. AdComboHit) are called.
 These Add functions reside in the Data or MC Interfaces.

+## Event Filter Module

+The EventFilter module allows the user to call a specific starting event.
+This can also be done using the text boxes on the GUI.

 ## The fcl file
 The prolog.fcl file resides in TEveEventDisplay/fcl and contains module instances for the TEveEventDisplay.